neurobagel/old-query-tool/README.md

 ### License

-Query Tool is released under the terms of the [MIT License](LICENSE)
+The query tool is released under the terms of the [MIT License](LICENSE)